Menu Close

 Acts 4:23-37

 The immediate response of the church was to see the opposition of the religious leaders in the light of the Scriptures.
 They reminded themselves of God’s sovereign power as Creator and Sustainer of all things – to do whatever Your hand and Your purpose predestined to occur (Acts 4:28 c.f.
 4:24).
 They saw their trials as fore-ordained opposition against God … and by inference to themselves – 25 who by the Holy Spirit, through the mouth of our father David Your servant, said, Why did the Gentiles rage, and the peoples devise futile things?
-26The kings of the earth took their stand, and the rulers were gathered together against the Lord and against His Christ.’
-(Acts 4:25-26).
+26The kings of the earth took their stand, and the rulers were gathered together against the Lord and against His Christ’ (Acts 4:25-26).
 They viewed the Jewish leaders as being no different from Gentile unbelievers.
-Far from requesting for the persecution to stop, they asked for boldness to keep sharing the Gospel (Acts 4:29-30).
+Far from requesting for the persecution to stop, they asked for boldness to keep sharing the Gospel (see Acts 4:29-30).
 God gave a dynamic response from Heaven, when – … the place where they had gathered together was shaken, and they were all filled with the Holy Spirit and began to speak the word of God with boldness (Acts 4:31).
-The filling did not come with tongue speaking, but with boldness in speaking the Word of God intelligently.
+The filling did not come with or produce tongue speaking.
+It resulted with boldness in speaking the Word of God intelligently.

 Q.2.
 What was the initial role of the apostles?
 How did the early believers show their oneness?
 What did Barnabas do?
 How did he get his name? – (Acts 4:32-37)